stoffee/terraform-hcp-vault-eks/README.md

     ```
     NOTE: The file <tt>sample.auto.tfvars</tt> is specified in the repo's <tt>.gitignore</tt> file so it doesn't get uploaded into GitHub.

-19. Edit the file to customize your install.
+19. Edit the file to customize what you want installed:

     <pre>cluster_id = "blue-blazer"
     deploy_hvn = true